LuffySaito/cse15l-lab-reports/lab-report-2-week4.md

 **Error:**
 ![](error3.png)

-The failure inducing input was the file which contained brackets and only the open parenthesis.
-This caused the program to continue searching for the close parenthesis without termination, the bug of the program.
+The failure inducing input was the file which ended with the open bracket.
+This caused the program to continue searching for the close bracket without termination, the bug of the program.
 As a result, the program threw a OutOfMemoryError, which was the symptom.